forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 ## Retrieve Source

-Org Development model doesn’t automatically track changes to your org, so be sure to keep track of the changes you retrieve.
-Retrieving source from an org overwrites the local versions of the source files.
+For non-source-tracked orgs, VS Code doesn’t automatically track changes to your org, so be sure to keep track of the changes you retrieve.
+Retrieving source from an org overwrites the local versions of the source files unless you have conflict detection turned on.
+See [Detect Conflicts](./en/user-guide/detect-conflicts).

 ![Retrieve source from org](./images/retrieve-source-from-org.png)